bluematt/Godot-QuickTileset/README.md

 ## Background

-I needed a quick way of trying out various pre-made tile sets, but constructing them by hand in the Godot editor was tedious and error prone.
+I needed a quick way of trying out various pre-made tile sets (such as the [large](https://www.kenney.nl/assets/bit-pack) [sets](https://www.kenney.nl/assets/micro-roguelike) produced by [Kenney](https://www.kenney.nl/)) but constructing them by hand in the Godot editor was tedious and error prone.

 This script takes a texture containing a tile set, configure the cell size (and optional offset and per-cell padding) and it will quickly (and automatically) create a full `TileSet` of all tiles in the texture, which is then added to the `TileMap` node.